XingFramework/xing-book/tutorial/your_first_resource_projects.md

 Notice how we are embedding the /projects/{:id} resources into the array in /projects.
 However, only a subset of the data is included.
 This won't be a problem, however: the frontend's resource layer, however, knows how to follow that ```self:``` link in each resource to fetch the complete version of the resource when necessary.
 In a Xing project, you can decide how much or how little of a related resource to embed -- usually to optimize the number of requests the frontend needs to make to retrieve important data.

-A list resource in Xing aslo includes a "template" link in the link section.
-You'll recognize here that is has the same [RFC 6570](https://tools.ietf.org/html/rfc6570) template we used to document the individual project resource.
+A list resource in Xing aslo includes a "template" link in the "links" section.
+You'll recognize here that is has the same [RFC 6570](https://tools.ietf.org/html/rfc6570) template we used above to document the individual project resource.
 We'll return to the purpose of this link later.